jacktripperz/frostflakes/README.md

 # FrostFlakes Intro

-FrostFlakes is a daily ROI platform that allows you to earn up to 5% daily return on your investment sustainably through a static reward system and claim dependencies.
+FrostFlakes is a daily ROI platform that allows you to earn 2% daily return on your investment sustainably through a static reward system and claim dependencies.
 It also allows team building through a referral system and airdrops.

 ## Disclaimer
 Signing transactions via this script requires the use of a **`wallet's private key`** meaning you need to **`handle your private key locally`** on the computer from which you want to run this script on.